Team Services (Inheritance)

 - If you add or remove/hide workflow states of a WIT that appears on the Kanban board, you'll need to update the Kanban board column configurations for all teams defined in the team project.

-You can change the process a team project uses from a system process to an inherited process.
+You can change the process a team project uses from a system process or inherited process to an inherited process.
 You can only change team projects to use another process that inherits from the same system process.
 That is, you can change an Agile-based team project to any process you created from the Agile system process as well as to the Agile process.
 Whereas, you can't change a Scrum-based team project to an Agile-derived inherited process.

-If you change a team project to a system process or other inherited process that doesn't contain the same custom fields, data is still maintained.
+Also, if you change a team project to a system process or other inherited process that doesn't contain the same custom fields, data is still maintained.
 However, the custom fields that aren't represented in the current process won't appear on the work item form.
 You can still access the field data through a query or REST APIs.
 These fields are essentially locked from changes and appear as read-only values.

 Open the … context menu for the process and choose the Change team projects… option.